 Why does Anger Management 818 have a separate anger management program for executives?
-Many times executives live in a fast paced environment.
-The stress load and the level of responsibilities the executive carries oftentimes lead to feeling overwhelmed consequently getting frustrated and more inpatient with those around them.
+Many times executives live in a fast-paced environment.
+The stress load and the level of responsibilities the executive carries oftentimes lead to feeling overwhelmed, consequently resulting in getting frustrated and more impatient with those around them.
 A common area that needs development for the executive is empathy.
 The level of improvement varies for each individual.
 Thus the focus of our Anger Management for Executives program is to help the administrator understand the importance of empathy, to improve their ability to understand others, and to increase emotional intelligence.
-By understanding others, it helps the executive to enjoy their daily interactions more often, and assists the administrator to respond more calmly.
+By understanding others, the executive can enjoy their daily interactions more often, and respond more calmly.

 The best course of treatment for the executive is to attend anger management classes and take executive coaching sessions.
 The purpose of the classes is to help practice newly learned skills for improving empathy and emotional intelligence.
 Practicing skills for empathy is best practiced with other people, considering the purpose is to better understand others, and try to experience how they are feeling.
 On the other hand, the executive coaching sessions will tailor the program to the specific needs of the executive, thus customizing the material for them particularly.
 The two programs combined work very well.